 Across the country, you'll find different home styles are popular in each region, from boho and farmhouse to industrial and more.
 Go on a road trip with us to see the variety of Clayton’s manufactured and modular homes.

-At Clayton, we know affordability and durability aren’t the only factors you’re considering when choosing your dream manufactured or modular home.
-We know you want a home that was made just for you, so the style of your home’s interior is just as important as the quality materials used to build it.
+At Clayton, we know affordability and durability aren’t the only factors to consider when you’re choosing your new home.
+We know you want a home that feels like it was made just for you, so the interior style is just as important as the quality materials used to build it.

-Your dream home will reflect your lifestyle, and with all the options our homes have to offer, you’re probably wondering how you can make your home truly yours.
+Your dream home will reflect your lifestyle, and with all the features and options our manufactured and modular homes have to offer, you’ll be able to make your space truly yours.

-One way to match your home with your style is by considering the region you will be living in.
-We’ve looked at the favorite styles of homes in different parts of the country, and now we’re highlighting Clayton Built® homes that suit those top styles.
-So, let’s check out these manufactured and modular homes featuring different popular styles from across the country!
+One way to match your home with your style is to consider the region you will be living in.
+We’ve looked at all the favorite home styles from different parts of the country, and now we’re highlighting Clayton homes in those top styles.
+So, let’s check out these manufactured and modular homes featuring different popular styles from across America!

 Mid-century modern is similar to industrial style in that it appreciates functionality, but it has tons of personality all its own.
-It uses a range of colors, from bright pinks and greens to more autumnal colors like buttery yellows and deep oranges.
-You don’t have to shy away from fun patterns and natural shapes or a variety of materials either, like plastic, wood and metal.
+It uses a range of colors, from bright and bold hues to more earthy, autumnal one like buttery yellows and deep oranges, with neutrals in between.
+You don’t have to shy away from fun patterns and natural shapes, or you can keep it streamlined.
+Use a variety of materials, like plastic, wood and metal.
 The furnishings and design tend to have a retro feel from the 1950s and ’60s.

 Does your style fit the typical home interior look in your area?
 Or is your perfect home totally different than the rest of the region?
-Or maybe you’re somewhere in between.
-Take our quiz to find out which home decor style best fits your personality, and you’ll be one step closer to finding your dream home!
+Or maybe you’re somewhere in between!
+You can browse our Inspiration page for more decor and home feature ideas, and be sure to set up a Favorites account.
+Then you’ll be one step closer to finding your dream home!